 Important: Burnt or damaged wiring and circuit components should be replaced with new electrical materials of the same voltage and amperage rating.

 Notice: Repairs or changes to Home Electrical Wiring should be done according to local and national electrical codes and installing new or replacement electrical parts or equipment may require to have a permit and be inspected.

 - Placing a fold of electrical tape over the end of a unused wire is fine in a temporary situation, but not as a long term solution.

-- I don’t know if there is a problem with the whole house fan, but as long as the power source will not be connected to it then you can leave the wiring in the attic junction box and cap off the wires and covering the junction box as mentioned.
+- I don’t know if there is a problem with the whole house fan, but as long as the power source will not be connected to it then you can leave the wiring in the attic junction box, cap off the wires, and place a blank cover the junction box as mentioned.

 Electrical Wire for the Home